-It is wild to think that each singular atom gives off enough of a resonance shift to be traced by NMR machinery, but this is greatly dependent and affected by the effective magnetic field at the nucleus.
+Each singular atom gives off enough of a resonance shift to be traced by NMR machinery, and this is greatly dependent on and affected by the effective magnetic field at the nucleus.
+This resonance changes as an atom forms more connections with other atoms.
 We can draw upon these resonance patterns to begin to understand the details of a molecule’s three-dimensional structure and the functional groups that form it.

-Years upon years of research has helped scientists create the immense spectral library that we now use as a reference tool for taking some of the mystery out of identifying unknown substances.
+Years upon years of research in chemistry has helped scientists create the immense spectral library that we now use as a reference tool for taking some of the mystery out of identifying unknown substances.
 We now know which spectral patterns to expect from which functional groups and can infer structural, chemical, and magnetic information from an NMR reading.
 It is thus no overstatement to say that NMR has helped us develop a deeper understanding of the world around us.

 NMR and Unknown Compounds

 The resonance readings we obtain from NMR spectroscopy lends us the ability to decipher an unknown compound’s molecular structure and its “purity.”
 Purity is defined as a substance which contains only one kind of molecule.
 Sometimes, solvents or other chemicals may stay within a sample and decrease its purity.
 If we were testing a mystery substance, then, we would compare the spikes in our NMR readings to the vast spectral libraries in existence and then make inferences about the compounds basic structure.